activecm/ipfix-rita/docs/Additional Info.md

 `/etc/ipfix-rita` contains the configuration files needed to run IPFIX-RITA.

+You can install IPFIX-RITA either interactively or non-interactively.
+To install non-interactively run `install_ipfix-rita.sh rita address.to.rita.system`, to install the software interactively just run `install_ipfix-rita.sh` and follow the on screen prompts (more details later).
+If you want to install RITA with a non-interactive prompt just run `install_ipfix-rita.sh rita 127.0.0.1`.

 As the installer runs, it will prompt for configuration details regarding the RITA database connection and the names of the resulting datasets.
 Further configuration options can be set in `/etc/ipfix-rita/converter/converter.yaml` such as the CIDR